Are Video Games Holding Your Child Back?

 So, our challenge becomes: How do we keep the positives of gaming while making the real world more engaging?

-About the Understand - Talk - Act Approach
+Our Understand - Talk - Act Approach Puts Your Relationship Front & Center

 Your relationship is the single most important piece to this.
-I will take you step-by-step to rebuild your relationship while understanding what is going on in your gamer’s brain and body.
-The type of game he/she plays, the types of stressors and support he/she has, and even the kind of dynamic that you and your child have are all crucial things to figure out to best support your gamer.
+These programs take you step-by-step to rebuild your relationship while understanding what is going on in your gamer’s brain and body.
+The type of game he/she plays, the types of stressors and support he/she has, and even your communication styles are all crucial things to figure out to best support your gamer.
 This helps engage your gamer in conversations about games before setting clear boundaries that work for both of you.